sigp/lighthouse/book/src/ui-configuration.md

 ssh -N -L 80:127.0.0.1:80 -L 5052:127.0.0.1:5052 -L 5062:127.0.0.1:5062 username@local_ip
 ```

 where `username` is the username of the server and `local_ip` is the local IP address of the server.
 Note that with the `-N` option in an SSH session, you will not be able to execute commands in the CLI to avoid confusion with ordinary shell sessions.
-The connection will appear to be "hang" upon a successful connection, but that is normal.
+The connection will appear to be "hung" upon a successful connection, but that is normal.
 Once you have successfully connected to the server via SSH tunneling, you should be able to access Siren by entering `localhost` in a web browser.

 You can also access Siren using the app downloaded in the [Siren release page](https://github.com/sigp/siren/releases).
 To access Siren beyond the local computer, you can use SSH tunneling for ports `5052` and `5062` using the command: